the-ethical-ai/Portfolio/README.md

-# Portfolio Links
+# Portfolio Projects Repository Overview

-This repository contains all of the links to my projects that are hosted on DataCamp Workspace, Tableau Public, and GitHub.
+This repository contains all of the source code, PDFs, and links to my data analytics and science portfolio projects.

-Links below:
+Below is a list of all of the projects.

 IFSC Classification Report Abridged Version (R):